This article was first published on April 19th, 2018, and was updated March 2022.

 Building an Online Presence

 Whether it’s PPC or SEO, keyword research is fundamental to any successful search engine marketing strategy.
 The trick is figuring out which keywords are a better choice for an SEO strategy and which ones are good candidates for a PPC campaign.

-Fortunately, if you understand the intent behind a keyword, it’s easier for you to identify great PPC and SEO keywords to implement and try.
+Fortunately, if you understand the intent behind a keyword, it’s easier for you to identify great SEO and paid search keywords to implement and try.
 All you have to do is look at the searcher’s intent and why people use your keywords the way they do in SERPs.
 Then your business can decide whether or not those keywords are worth paying for!

 For your clients, it’s important to partner with a white label SEO agency that knows what they’re doing and how to rank for certain keywords.
 If you’re looking for a partnership and need help with your SEO keyword strategy, Boostability is here to help!
 Get started with our Partner Program today!